airsonic/airsonic.github.io/pages/wiki/install/60_exe.md

 ---
 layout: wiki
-title: Windows
+title: Install Libresonic on Windows
 permalink: /wiki/install/exe/
 ---
-## Install Libresonic on Windows

 ##### Prerequisites

 In order to install and run Libresonic, you will need: